Media Hub

 Salary

 Inevitably you’ve had that chat with your boss now and they’ve given you your pay rise (for many reaching qualification this can be quite a jump).
-Many of the top firms can sometimes give up to £10k more, whereas at other firms, this may look more like a £5k increase.
-Either way, what you should be considering, is if you are at market rate?
-This varies depending on location, size of firm, specialism and other qualifications you might hold, but I’m happy to talk this through with you if you’re not sure.
-For a super rough guide, newly qualified ACA/ACCA/CTA should be approx £38-44k outside of London and £42-48k inside London.
+Many of the top firms can sometimes give up to £10k more, whereas, at other firms, this may look more like a £5k increase.
+Either way, what you should be considering, is if you are at market rate.
+This varies depending on location, size of the firm, specialism and other qualifications you might hold, but I’m happy to talk this through with you if you’re not sure.

 Industry